its-vicky/30_days_html-css/README.md

 # 30_days_html-css
-This is my 30-day HTML and CSS coding challenge that I completed and learned from.
+Hii there, This is Vikas Choudhari.
+I am following the 30-day HTML and CSS challenge.
+I want to become a front-end developer.
+That is my first challenge: to continue learning and earning new skills, which will help me grow.
+I earn new skills using some social networking platforms, including YouTube, Udemy, and Great Learning Courses.